• Skip to primary navigation

 4. Gallery walks

-These can be used in any subject, but it’s a really easy way to engage high school French students.
+These can be used in any subject, but it’s a really easy way to increase student engagement for those classes that just don’t seem interested in paper/pencil tasks.
 There are all types of possibilities for the gallery, but one of my favorite is simply to find images for students to discuss.
 You can have basic images with the vocabulary students are learning in your beginner classes, but in your intermediate and advanced classes, challenge students to talk about the image for a certain amount of time before moving to the next image.

 You can also put up short poems for students to analyze, or even find fun comic strips for them to look at and discuss.